 The ATF shall not subcontract any of its work.

 The ATF shall not issue the ExTR.
-The supervising ExTL (or its ExCB) issues the ExTR containing any test results obtained at the ATF.
+The supervising ExTL’s associated ExCB issues the ExTR containing any test results obtained at the ATF.

 11.3.2 Application

 An application for the acceptance of a laboratory as an ATF for assessment and testing according to one or more standards accepted for use in the IECEx Certified Equipment Scheme shall be made by the supervising ExTL.
-The application shall be submitted to the ExMC Secretary using IECEx Form F-010 of the ExMC and shall be accompanied by a declaration as detailed in Annex D.
+The application shall be submitted to the ExMC Secretary using IECEx Form F-010 .

 11.3.3 Assessment